 It's a good idea to remove bulbs from pots and re-plant in fresh mix each season.
 Any slow-release fertiliser in the mix when you planted will be well and truly gone after a year, and the mix will also be deteriorating and losing its structure.
-Fresh mix including some long-lasting slow-release fertiliser will ensure great results every year.
+Use fresh mix with some long-lasting slow-release fertiliser to ensure great results every year.

 Do you have Lachenalia bulbs?

 Not at the moment.
-Stocks have been very limited in recent years, but we are slowly increrasing them and hope to sell some in 2020.
+Stocks have been very limited in recent years, but we are slowly increasing them and hope to sell some in 2020.